AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/installation-and-upgrade/sql-syntax-error-due-to-missing-regexp-like-function.md

 ---
 # Upgrade to B2B 1.5.2 fails with SQL syntax error due to missing REGEXP_LIKE function

-This article provides a hotfix for the SQL syntax error that occurs due to the non-existence of the `REGEXP_LIKE` function when attempting to update the `company_structure` table.
+This article provides a hotfix for the SQL syntax error that occurs due to the missing `REGEXP_LIKE` function when attempting to update the `company_structure` table.

 ## Affected products and versions